Sheet Metal Workers

 Sheet metal fabricators usually work in manufacturing plants and small shops, where they must often lift heavy materials and stand for long periods of time.

-Sheet metal workers have one of the highest rates of injuries and illnesses of all occupations.
-Common injuries include cuts from sharp metal, burns from soldering or welding, and falls from ladders or scaffolds.
+Sheet metal workers risk injury on the job.
+Common injuries include cuts from sharp metal, burns from soldering or welding, and falls from ladders or scaffolding.

 Some sheet metal fabricators work around high-speed machines, which can be dangerous.
 Because of these hazards, workers must often wear safety glasses and must not wear jewelry or loose-fitting clothing that could easily get caught in a machine.
 To avoid repetitive strain injuries, sheet metal workers may rotate through different production stations.